fire2a/qgis-pan-europeo/docs/README.md

 1. Open QGIS
     - optional: setup any CRS in meters like EPSG:3857, preferably the same SRC as your raster layers.
     - optional: open the log panel (View > Panels > Log Messages) to read the plugin's progress on the "PanEuropeo" tab.
-2. Load a set of raster layers
+2. Load a set of raster layers.
+Layers must be local and written to disk.
-3. [Optional] Load a Polygon to represent the area of study.
+3. [Optional] Load a Polygon containing the study area.
 4. [Optional] Select a polygon feature to define the area of study (else the visible area will be used).
 3. Click on the "Pan European" plugin icon.
 4. Configure for each layer/row (see details [below](#raster-configuration))